 Starting in fall 2018, KU will offer new scholarship amounts for out-of-state students.
 Scholarships include the KU Excellence, KU Distinction, and KU Achievement awards.
 The awards are based on a combination of test scores and GPA and are awarded as partial tuition waivers.

 KU Winter Receptions

 KU alumni are our greatest asset in the recruitment of future Jayhawks.
 Each year, alumni volunteers and staff members host winter receptions for prospective students who have been admitted to KU and their parents.

 Beginning in San Francisco in 2012, the series has expanded to 14 different cities.
 Events take place in early January.
 The winter receptions give current KU students the opportunity to serve on student panels in their hometowns while they’re on winter break.

 Read profiles of current students and alumni to find out why they became a Jayhawk, how KU propelled them into their current career, their favorite spots on campus and best advice for future students.

 Student Alumni Network

 The Student Alumni Network (SAN) is a level of membership in the KU Alumni Association especially for current students that provides many benefits and opportunities.
-Open to all undergraduate students at no cost, members receive free gifts and invitations to special events throughout the year, including free Finals Dinners, opportunities to network with alumni, a birthday gift and more.
+It is open to all undergraduate students at no cost.
+Members receive free gifts and invitations to events throughout the year, including free Finals Dinners, opportunities to network with alumni and more.